heistp/irtt/README.md

 _Planned for v1.0.0..._

+- Refactor handshake params to use signed values and straight bytes as appropriate.
 - Improve client output flexibility:
   - Allow specifying a format string for text output with optional units for times
   - Add format abbreviations for CSV, space delimited, etc.